-Any person who is aggrieved by a decision of a retirement board or the Public Employee Retirement Administration Commission (PERAC) or by the failure of a board or PERAC to take action may appeal to the Contributory Retirement Appeal Board, or "CRAB".
+Any person who is aggrieved by a decision of a retirement board or the Public Employee Retirement Administration Commission (PERAC) or by the failure of a board or PERAC to take action may appeal to CRAB.
 In some limited cases, the right of appeal lies with the district court.